 o Practical Applications or Project-Based Learning

-o For the school year 2021-2022 we will have an Independent Study Option for Grade 9 and adding grades 10-12 each subsequent year.
+o For the school year 2023-24, we will have an Independent Study Option for Grades 9-11.

 AJJCS believes that extracurricular activities support learning throughout the school day.
 AJJCS anticipates having students participate in school clubs and organizations like Student Council, 4-H, Yearbook, Environmental Science Club, School Newspaper, and National Honor Society.
 The students who are interested in starting a club will be assisted in finding an Advisor to support their activities.
 In addition, AJJCS will provide opportunities for students to play sports.
 AJJCS understands that the more engaged students are in the school community the more connected they will feel to the school.